 White Plains is a tiny city located in the state of Georgia.
 With a population of 269 people and just one neighborhood, White Plains is the 463rd largest community in Georgia.
-White Plains has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+White Plains has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 White Plains real estate is some of the most expensive in Georgia, although White Plains house values don't compare to the most expensive real estate in the U.S.